 Siblings of children with disabilities face mixed challenges that all individuals within the family dynamic experience across this journey.
 Older siblings can often feel responsible for their younger sibling's disability/diagnosis while others feel protective, embarrassed, confused and even resentful.
-Younger siblings do not know life any differently.
+Younger siblings do not know life any different.
 They can typically be more curious and accepting of the situation simply due to the birth order, but as they grow, they often feel very protective and the "guardian" of their older sibling.
 It's essential to acknowledge that what they display outwardly does not mean internally they have different emotions.
-Depending on the age gap, it's important as the guardian to understand all emotions are normal.
+Depending on the age gap, it's important as the guardian to understand that all emotions are normal.
 Adding additional siblings is a significant life change, and when one child requires more time from you, it's normal for your unaffected child(ren) to have a hard time adjusting.

 The most vital thing you can do is give your unaffected child(ren) consistent individual time with them.
 Let them express their feelings.
 It's okay if their emotions do not match with the reality of the situation, but with consistent individual time together, improved coping and communication skills will develop.
 It is also important to set a healthy example and verbalize it's okay to ask for help.
-It's okay for things to feel like they are not okay and verbalizing that is important.
+It's acceptable for things to feel like they are not okay and verbalizing it is important.

 Another key factor is explaining the disability to your unaffected child(ren) at their age-appropriate level of understanding, honestly as possible.
-It is essential to meet your unaffected child(ren) where they are at each milestone, emotion and significant event that occurs throughout this journey which, like your affected child(ren) develop the skills as they too are on this journey.
+It is essential to meet your unaffected child(ren) where they are at each milestone, emotion and significant event that occurs throughout this journey, which like your affected child, will change over the years.
+Providing peer support and professional assistance can also help your unaffected child(ren) develop the skills as they too are on this journey.
 Another helpful option is to help your unaffected articulate what to say when things might come up in public or at school.
 Helping them proactively have problem solving skills can help eliminate barriers and issues on their TSC journey.

 Regardless of your journey, ensuring your unaffected child(ren) feels needed and equally important is essential to establish a healthy understanding and strong family dynamic.
 Consistently show up and be present.
-Set boundaries together to ensure their individual time focuses on them.
+Set boundaries together that during their individual time it's their time.
 And if/when you cannot show up, remember you are teaching them by example how to communicate and adjust to life challenges.
 It's okay to teach them how to work through challenges.
 You're going to mess up, and that's okay.
 It's what you do next that will leave an everlasting impression.
 Be accountable.
 Be honest.
 Be raw.
 Be you.